Tolash123/100daysofcode/Day46&47/README.md

 Using Arrays

-+ Create Array to store students name and Array to store GPA of students 'double' then assign each student name with his GPA
++ Create Array to store workers' name and Array to store nationality of workers 'double' then assign each worker name with his nationality